Datablist provides powerful features to browse your items. Among them:

 A filter condition is made of 3 elements:

-• An Operator - The filter operator specifies how to compare the data with your filter value.
-Depending on the property data type, operators can be: contains, is, is empty, is not empty, numerical operators, date comparators, etc.
+- An Operator - The filter operator specifies how to compare the data with your filter value.
+Depending on the property data type, operators can be: contains, not contains, contains any, not contains any, startwith, endswith, in, not int, is empty, is not empty, numerical operators, date comparators, etc.

 Note